fazilisfandiyarov/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 These insights show how adjusting launch conditions can precisely control the motion of a projectile — a principle used in everything from sports to space travel.

 ![Range vs Angle Plot](ProjectileRange.png)
-*Şekil 1: Menzilin açıya bağlı değişimi.
-45°'de maksimum menzil görülmektedir.*
+*Figure 1: Range as a function of projection angle.
+Maximum range is achieved at 45°.*

 ![Trajectory Plot](efectofinitialvelocity.png)
-*Şekil 2: Farklı açılarda fırlatma hareketi yörüngeleri (15°, 30°, 45°, 60°, 75°)*
+*Figure 2: Motion trajectories for different launch angles (15°, 30°, 45°, 60°, 75°)*

 ## Practical Applications